Engine Parts Every Pilot Should Know

 • Removes heat from the cylinder and disperses the heat evenly

-• provides a seal between the cylinder walls and the pistons
+• Provides a seal between the cylinder walls and the pistons

 Vacuum Pump

-The Vacuum pump is also engine drive.
+The Vacuum pump is also engine-driven.
 It sucks filtered air from the cabin to run through vacuum instruments.
-If the engine is a low RPM then there might not be enough vacuum suction to provide the gyros the energy they need to work properly.
+If the engine is at low RPM, then there might not be enough vacuum suction to provide the gyros the energy they need to work properly.
 Since the vacuum pump is engine-driven, it has a shear coupling that may cause damage to the engine if it fails.
+Vacuum pumps are being phased out with the introduction of affordable digital, glass cockpit instruments, a key point covered in flight schools, especially at Aviator Zone Academy.

 Alternator

-The alternator is also engine driven via a belt ( that can be inspected in the front right of a Cessna cowling).
+The alternator is also engine-driven via a belt (that can be inspected in the front right of a Cessna cowling).
 The alternator can provide electrical current to the electrical system at different RPMs.
-Operating at low RPM’s may cause a low voltage warning, which may be eliminated if/when RPM’s increase.
+Operating at low RPMs may cause a low voltage warning, which may be eliminated if/when RPMs increase.
 Failure of the belt or the alternator will result in the electrical system using only the battery as a source of energy.
 This should not be taken lightly in Instrument Meteorological Conditions (IMC) since all electrical power can fail, causing instruments to fail.
 However, on a VFR flight, this could just mean you won’t be able to communicate with Air Traffic Control (ATC) or operate the flaps, and gear (depending on the aircraft).

 Starter